AryaAnil1234/Orleans/README.md

 Languages used: JavaScript, HTML, CSS
-Frameworks used: None (vanilla JS front-end; can be extended with React if needed) Libraries used: None (pure JS; fetch() for JSON handling) Tools used: VS Code, Git, Browser (Chrome/Firefox/Edge for testing)
+Frameworks used: None (vanilla JS front-end; can be extended with React if needed) Libraries used: None (pure JS; fetch() for JSON handling) Tools used: VS Code, Git, Browser (Chrome/Firefox/Edge for testing

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---